oracle-samples/oracle-db-examples/exadata/insight/dashboard_grafana_prometheus/README.md

 - Grafana (minimum version 10.0.2), which includes the Prometheus plugin for Grafana.
 - Prometheus (minimum version 2.45.0)
 - Oracle Exadata System Software 22.1.0+.
 Follow the instructions for [Using Real-Time Insight](https://www.oracle.com/pls/topic/lookup?ctx=en/engineered-systems/exadata-database-machine&id=SAGUG-GUID-8448C324-784E-44F5-9D44-9CB5C697E436) in the *Oracle Exadata System Software User's Guide* to configure the metric collection and upload parameters.
+- Some of the dashboard may use metrics introduced in newer releases

 ## Example Grafana Dashboard